Serial killer: Etymology and definition

 Vronsky states that the term serial killing first entered into broader American popular usage when published in The New York Times in early 1981, to describe Atlanta serial killer Wayne Williams.
-Subsequently, throughout the 1980s, the term was used again in the pages of The New York Times, one of the major national news publications of the United States, on 233 occasions.
+Subsequently, throughout the 1980s, the term was used again in the pages of The New York Times on 233 occasions.
 By the end of the 1990s, the use of the term had increased to 2,514 instances in the paper.

 When defining serial killers, researchers generally use "three or more murders" as the baseline, considering it sufficient to provide a pattern without being overly restrictive.
 Independent of the number of murders, they need to have been committed at different times, and are usually committed in different places.
-The lack of a cooling-off period (a significant break between the murders) marks the difference between a spree killer and a serial killer.
-The category has, however, been found to be of no real value to law enforcement, because of definitional problems relating to the concept of a "cooling-off period."
-Cases of extended bouts of sequential killings over periods of weeks or months with no apparent "cooling off period" or "return to normality" have caused some experts to suggest a hybrid category of "spree-serial killer".
+The lack of a significant break between the murders ("cooling-off period") marks the difference between a spree killer and a serial killer.
+The category has, however, been found to be of no real value to law enforcement, because of definitional problems relating to the concept of a "cooling-off period".
+Cases of extended bouts of sequential killings over periods of weeks or months with no apparent "cooling-off period" or "return to normality" have caused some experts to suggest a hybrid category of "spree-serial killer".

+A core aspect of serial murder as opposed to other acts of murder is the motivation behind the killing, which is described as either being irrational or nonrational, and aims to satisfy a psychological urge or desire.
+An estimate claimed that the leading motive for about 50 percent of serial killers was sexual reasons, with thrill seeking and a mere desire for killing being adjacent motives as well.
+According to the FBI's NCAVC report on serial killers, around 81.5% of murders were determined to be sexually motivated.